Pharmacy Care

 • use tissues to blow your nose rather than hankies, and discard tissues in the rubbish bin after a single use

 • wash your hands often with soap and water, especially after you sneeze or cough.
-Alcohol-based hand gels are also effective
+If you do not have soap and water, use an alcohol-based hand sanitiser

 • avoid touching your eyes, nose or mouth since germs are easily spread that way